foods-that-relieve-constipation-in-babies-and-toddlers

 1. Dairy Products

 2. Cow’s milk and stuff like cheese can sometimes be tricky for a baby’s tummy to handle.
 It might make their tummy feel yucky or stop the poopies from coming out.
-If you think milk is the problem, it’s a good idea to talk to your baby doctor and maybe try different yummy things instead.
+If you think milk is the problem, it’s a good idea to talk to your baby’s doctor and maybe try different yummy things instead.

 3. Bananas and Applesauce

 4. Bananas and applesauce are yummy and healthy, but if you eat too much, they can make your tummy feel funny and not work right.
-So, it’s important to not eat too much and just have a little bit.
+So, it’s important not to eat too much and just have a little bit.
 That way, your tummy stays happy and healthy!

 III.
 Baby Constipation Foods to Avoid